alanmimms/jurassic-20/NOTES.md

 # TODO:

-* Set up mux for EBUS driving instead of tri-stated bus.

 * Change name of `sim` to `compile` and merge the two files.
 This separation is silly.
 Besides, the damned thing isn't a simulator, it's a compiler.

 * Implement `slotWires`.

-* Create a separate board SystemVerilog model for each slot.
-Signal names are different depending on which slot the board is in.
-So `edp.sv` instead must be slot specific `EDP39.sv.sv`, `EDP41.sv`, `EDP43.sv`, `EDP49.sv`, `EDP51.sv`, and `EDP53.sv`.

 # Outstanding Questions